thunderbird/webext-docs/changes/esr78.rst

 =====

-* The standard properties available to :ref:`onShown <menus.onShown>` are now available for messages being composed, if your extension has the ``compose`` permission.
+* The standard properties available to :ref:`onShown <menus.onShown>` are now available for messages being composed, if your extension has the :permission:`compose` permission.

 windows
 =======

-* The :ref:`windows.openDefaultBrowser` function has been added.
+* Backported the :ref:`windows.openDefaultBrowser` function.

 ----------------------
 Thunderbird 78.6.1 ESR